dimagi/commcare-export/README.md

 ```shell
 $ python3 --version
 ```
-If Python is installed, its version will be listed.
+If Python is installed, its version will be shown.

-If Python isn't installed, [download and install](https://www.python.org/downloads/) the latest release.
+If Python isn't installed, [download and install](https://www.python.org/downloads/) a version of Python from 3.8 to 3.12.

 ## Virtualenv (Optional)